Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 • If you delete a dataset, a window pops up list all the controls that are bound to this dataset.
 In this window you can choose to re-map the controls to an existing or new dataset.

-• There should be an option to change the source of a dataset, e.g. if you have a data set in the designer bound to "DataSets.Categories" and you want to change it to bind it to "DataSets.SubCategories" without losing your form bindings.
+• There will be an option to change the source of a dataset, e.g. if you have a data set in the designer bound to "DataSets.Categories" and you want to change it to bind it to "DataSets.SubCategories" without losing your form bindings.

 Figure: If I delete any dataset here I lose all my form designer bindings.
-A confirmation dialog should pop up letting me know all controls that are bound to this dataset and allow me to change the dataset the controls are bound to or cancel the operation
+A confirmation dialog will pop up letting me know all controls that are bound to this dataset and allow me to change the dataset the controls are bound to or cancel the operation

 6. The Backwards and Forwards buttons to move between different code locations and files in Visual Studio .NET are are hard to discover, because the icons do not resemble those in Internet Explorer.